Mini-XML 4.0 Programming Manual

 Return Value

-0 on success, -1 on failure
+true on success, false on failure

 Discussion

-Mini-XML 2.1 mxmlSetCustom
+mxmlSetCustom

 Set the data and destructor of a custom data node.

-int mxmlSetCustom(mxml_node_t *node, void *data, mxml_custom_destroy_cb_t destroy);
+bool mxmlSetCustom(mxml_node_t *node, void *data, mxml_custfree_cb_t free_cb, void *free_cbdata);

 Parameters